Nathan-cyber2004/my-projects/README.md

-# Beginner Projects
+# Projects

-Welcome to my collection of beginner-friendly coding projects!
+Welcome to my collection of coding projects
-This repository includes small projects built in various languages as I explore different areas of computer science, from automation and AI to game development and robotics.
+This repository includes projects built in various languages as I learn different areas of computer science, from automation and AI to game development and robotics.
+Some projects are more for beginners while others may be more intermediate or advanced

 ---